parkertimmins/parkertimmins.github.io/_posts/2021-02-02-complex-multiplication.md

 which was the original formula we were trying to make sense of.

 We can see that each piece of the equation result shows up in the image below.
-The $$ ac $$ is all the green segments along the bottom orange segment, heading to the right.
+The $$ ac $$ is all the green horizontal segments along the bottom orange segment, heading to the right.
 The $$ -bd $$ is all the green horizontal segments along the top orange segment, going back to the left.
 The $$ ad $$ and $$ bc $$ are the vertical segments along the bottom and top orange segment respectively; these two piece always head in the same direction, hence there is no negative sign.